ffyu/Kaggle-Prudential-Life-Insurance-Assesment/README.md

 **- Day 4:**

 1) Focus on a couple of modeling methods that outporm others

 2) Grid-search for good set of parameters

 Due to the limited time, we need to focus on a couple of modeling methods after benchmarking in day 3.
 These two modeling methods are the ones we want to improve on.
-One direction is to find a better parameter grid. so we can set up the grid search of model parameters.
+One direction is to find a better parameter grid.
+We can set up the grid search of model parameters.
 Again, with short turnaround, the randomized parameter optimization is preferred over the exhaustive grid search.

 **- Day 5 & 6:**

 1) Try ensemble

-At this point, you should have a set of good models with proper parameters.
+At this point, you should have a number of good models with proper parameters.
 Also, you've got the local cross-validation set up.
-The next step to improve the model performance is to try ensemble of models.
+The next step for improving the model performance is to try ensemble of models.
 There are many ways that you can go.
-You can combine models with different model specifications, sampling strategies, objective funcions, encoding methods, etc..
-The goal is to develop many well-performed yet diversified models and combine them.
+You can combine models with different specifications, sampling strategies, objective funcions, encoding methods, etc. The goal is to develop many well-performed yet diversified models and combine them.

 **- Day 7:**